 - Adding a mix of homelessness prevention, shelter, and permanent housing ensures there is flow through the system rather than stagnation; as new people face homelessness, some are prevented from entering the system, and those who become homeless are assisted to move through the system and back into permanent housing as rapidly as possible. - Increasing shelter beds alone will not achieve a sustained elimination of unsheltered homelessness.
-Without an addition of permanent housing along with shelter, additional temporary accommodations would need to be added in perpetuity to maintain low rates of
+Without an addition of permanent housing along with shelter, additional temporary accommodations would need to be added in perpetuity to maintain low rates of unsheltered homelessness.
+Overall rates of homelessness would likely increase as the number of people entering homelessness and staying in temporary shelters increased. - To not leave anyone behind and to advance equity, a central priority of this effort must be to evaluate and improve the equity outcomes of the homelessness response system and seek to eliminate racial and other disparities while decreasing unsheltered homelessness.

-- unsheltered homelessness.
-Overall rates of homelessness would likely increase as the number of people entering homelessness and staying in temporary shelters increased. - To advance racial equity and avoid the pitfall of furthering racial and other existing inequities, a central priority of this effort must be to include people with lived experience of homelessness and BIPOC-led providers in the design of a homeless system that works to eliminate disparities.
-The system must employ targeted equity strategies and set equity goals that are continuously evaluated while also measuring for overall decreases in unsheltered homelessness.
+The A Place for All report provides a modeled scenario for adding sufficient permanent housing, shelter, and prevention resources to offer every unsheltered person in San Francisco a shelter bed or housing unit.

-The A Place for All report provides a modeled scenario for adding sufficient permanent housing, shelter, and prevention resources to provide every unsheltered person in San Francisco a place to stay indoors.
+Modeling conducted for the development of this report indicates that creating enough shelter and housing to eliminate unsheltered homelessness within 3 years requires adding approximately 3,810 permanent housing and 2,250 shelter units in addition to those units already in the pipeline.

-- Modeling conducted for the development of this report indicates that creating enough shelter and housing to eliminate unsheltered homelessness within three years requires adding approximately 3,810 permanent housing and 2,250 shelter units in addition to those units already in the pipeline. - It would also require a significant expansion in homelessness prevention services and financial assistance, including dramatically increasing prevention services targeted to households without children. - The cost to develop and operate these additional programs is an estimated \$1.45 billion over three years, on top of the City's existing investments in permanent housing and shelter. - Ongoing annual costs, beginning in FY26 27, to continue operating programs that would be added in Years 1 3 is estimated at \$410,901,000, on top of HSH's existing budget.
+- It would also require a significant expansion in homelessness prevention services and financial assistance, including dramatically increasing prevention services targeted to households without children. - The cost to develop and operate these additional programs is an estimated \$992 million over three years, on top of the City's existing investments in permanent housing and shelter. - Ongoing annual costs, beginning in FY26 27, to continue operating programs that would be added in Years 1 3 is estimated at \$378 million on top of HSH's existing budget.